-From Figure 2 we see that, while the agreement between the frequency polygon of r_4 and the Gaussian curve is not adequate in the middle, it is satisfactory in the wings i.e. precisely where it is more necessary for testing independence.
-However, since the frequency polygon of r_4 is shorter in the tails than the corresponding Gaussian curve, using this as an approximation can lead to a test that is more liberal than necessary, that is, the null hypothesis of independence will tend to be rejected more frequently than it should be.
+From Figure 2 we see that, while the agreement between the frequency polygon of $r_4$ and the Gaussian curve is not adequate in the middle, it is satisfactory in the wings i.e. precisely where it is more useful for testing independence.
+However, since the frequency polygon of $r_4$ is shorter in the tails than the corresponding Gaussian curve, using this as an approximation can lead to a test that is more liberal than necessary; in other words, the null hypothesis of independence will tend to be rejected more frequently than it should be.

-Further insights can be gained by Table 4 in which the proportions of total frequencies falling outside the ranges [-a,a] for a = 1, 1.25, 2, 2.5, 3 predicted by the Gaussian model are compared with those observed in the exact null distribution of r_4 and r_1 .
+Further insights can be gained by Table 4 in which the proportions of total falling outside the ranges [-a,a] for a = 1,1.25,2,2.5,3 predicted by the Gaussian model are compared with those observed in the exact null distribution of $r_4$ and $r_1$ .

-Figure 2: Comparison of the Gaussian approximation (thick line) with the exact null distribution of r_4 (dashed lines) and r_1 (dotted line) for n = 12.
+Figure 2: Comparison of the Gaussian approximation (thick line) with the exact null distribution of $r_4$ (dashed lines) and $r_1$ (dotted line) for n = 12.